emscripten-core/emscripten/site/source/docs/introducing_emscripten/about_emscripten.rst

 *Emsdk* writes the "active" configuration to the :ref:`compiler-configuration-file`.
 This file is used by *emcc* to get the correct current toolchain for building.

-A number of other tools are not shown — for example, Java can optionally be used by *emcc* to run the :term:`closure compiler`, which can further decrease code size.
+A number of other tools are not shown.

 The whole toolchain is delivered in the :ref:`Emscripten SDK <sdk-download-and-install>`, and can be used on Linux, Windows or Mac OS X.